We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The researchers also discovered that many older adults lacked knowledge about fall prevention and proper use of a walker.
 That’s why education is so critical to improving the use of walkers.

-If you or a loved one are struggling with the idea of using a walker, Wilson says the first thing to focus on is safety.
+If you or a loved one are having difficulty with the idea of using a walker, Wilson says the first thing to focus on is safety.
 “A walker will keep you more mobile for longer, and it can help prevent falls and injury,” she says.

 Another benefit is that many walkers have seats in them, which provides access to places you may have avoided in the past.